(Title Image: ITV Wales)

 We have one of the largest insurance companies in the UK headquartered in Cardiff, yet very few others have joined them beyond customer service centres.

-Many of the things we actually make and are good at don’t count towards our economic productivity figures.
+Many of the things we actually make and are good at probably don’t count as much as they should towards our economic productivity figures.

 The question, as always, is “Why?”
 Maybe it’s too much competition, the legacy of the WDA, as well as Wales’ reputation as a “parts-maker and tool-maker” that has put companies off developing products from start to finish here.
 Or, there’s a level of scepticism over Wales’ creative and technical skill base.
 Maybe that’s starting to change, but it’s not going to happen overnight and requires longer-term thinking.